SmingHub/Sming/Sming/Components/Storage/README.rst

    make map

-For the :sample:`Basic_Storage` samnple application, we get this:
+For the :sample:`Basic_Storage` sample application, we get this:

 .. code-block:: text